 Negotiations with Insurance Companies

-One of the most difficult aspects of a truck accident is the negotiations that occur with insurance companies.
-Trucking companies are often covered by large insurance policies, and the insurance company will do everything to avoid paying a full and fair settlement to a victim.
+One of the most difficult aspects of a truck accident is the negotiations with insurance companies.
+Large insurance policies often cover trucking companies, and the insurance company will do everything to avoid paying a full and fair settlement to a victim.
 A truck accident lawyer can negotiate with insurance companies on behalf of a victim to obtain the compensation they deserve.

 Filing a Lawsuit and Trial

-Many trucking accident cases settle with insurance companies.
+Many trucking accident cases are settled with insurance companies.
 However, there are circumstances where a case needs to go to trial for a victim to receive compensation for their injuries and losses.
-If this is the case, then many victims choose to receive legal representation from a Miami semi-truck accident lawyer.
+If this is the case, many victims receive legal representation from a Miami truck accident lawyer.

 Contact Our Legal Team to Learn More About Your Legal Rights

 Trucking accidents have many different legal layers to them.
 A Miami semi-truck accident lawyer from the Law Offices of Anidjar & Levine can help fight for the restitution you deserve.
-Call 1-800-747-3733 to speak with a member of our team about your case.
+You can call 1-800-747-3733 to speak with a member of our team about your case.